 When capital assets that are to be used in governmental activities are purchased or constructed, the resources expended for those assets are reported as expenditures in governmental funds.
 However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-This is the amount of depreciation in the current period.
+This is the amount of changes to capital assets and depreciation in the current period.